-The Story Behind the Mouse Painting
+The Mouse Painting

 This mouse painting has a story to tell.
 Yesterday was an amazing moment with the realisation that my first canvas print, the mouse painting that I had created was actually going to Hong Kong to live, and another was heading to London.
 They were both bought by a grandmother, and she wanted to give the canvas to her little grandson, and the glass version of the mouse painting was going to her home in Hong Kong.
 I’ve learned that my paintings will create their own story.
 My paintings are like my children that I send out to the world.
 Each painting story is not really about me but rather the joy and your story that it tells along the way.
 Every painting has its own story to tell.